w3c/wai-tutorials/source/menus/flyout.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-The following code iterates through all top-level items that have a submenu (indicated through the class `has-submenu`) and adds a click event to the first link (which is the top-level item).
-When the link is activated, the script opens or closes the submenu depending on its state.

-In addition, the `aria-expanded` attribute is set to `true` when the menu is shown and to `false` when it is hidden from view.
+The following code iterates through all top-level items with the class `has-submenu` and adds a click event to it which opens or closes the submenu, depending on its state.
+In addition, the `aria-expanded` attribute is set to `true` while the submenu is shown and otherwise to `false`.

 {::nomarkdown}
 <%= notes_start() %>